Pratap971/Booking_Api_Test/README.md

 Verify Installation:

 Open a terminal or command prompt.

-Run the following commands to verify the installation: bash
+Run the following commands to verify the installation:
-Copy code

 node -v

 npm -v

 You should see version numbers for both Node.js and npm.

 Step 2: Install Newman
 With Node.js and npm installed, you can now install Newman:

 Open Terminal/Command Prompt:

 On Windows, you can use Command Prompt or PowerShell.

 On macOS/Linux, use the Terminal.

 Install Newman Globally:

-Run the following command to install Newman globally on your system: bash
+Run the following command to install Newman globally on your system:
-Copy code

 npm install -g newman

 The -g flag installs Newman globally, making it accessible from anywhere on your system.
 Verify Newman Installation:

-After installation, verify that Newman was installed correctly by running: bash
+After installation, verify that Newman was installed correctly by running:

-Copy code
-newman -v
+Newman -v
 You should see the version number of Newman.

 Step 3: Run a Postman Collection with Newman

 Once Newman is installed, you can run Postman collections using the following command:

 Run a Collection:

 Navigate to the directory where your Postman collection is located, or provide the path to the collection.
-Run the collection with Newman: bash
+Run the collection with Newman:
-Copy code

 newman run your_collection.json

 Replace your_collection.json with the path to your Postman collection file.
 Example Command:

-bash
-Copy code
 newman run my_postman_collection.json

-If your collection requires an environment file, you can include it with the -e flag: bash
+If your collection requires an environment file, you can include it with the -e flag:
-Copy code

 newman run my_postman_collection.json -e my_environment.json

-Step 4: Explore Additional Newman Features (Optional) Generate HTML Report: bash
+Step 4: Explore Additional Newman Features (Optional)

-Copy code
+Generate HTML Report:

-newman run my_postman_collection.json -r html
+newman run my_postman_collection.json -r HTML

 Run a Collection from a URL:
-bash
-Copy code

 newman run https://www.example.com/your_collection.json

 These steps will set up Newman and allow you to run your Postman collections directly from the command line.

 # Screenshots: